 The Medical Council of Canada (MCC) prepares reports on candidates’ performance on the Medical Council of Canada Qualifying Examination (MCCQE) Part I and Part II.
-These reports, known as Deans’ reports, compare a medical school’s candidate performance to other schools in Canada as well as to other candidate groups (e.g., all candidates, Canadian medical graduates, international medical graduates, etc.)
+These reports, known as Deans’ reports, compare a medical school’s candidate performance to other candidate groups (e.g., all candidates, Canadian medical graduates, international medical graduates, etc.)

 For more information on each report’s content and publishing schedule, visit:

 The dean of each medical school can purchase the Deans’ report for his or her school and can share the report with members of the faculty.
 The reports are cerlox-bound to facilitate photocopying by the individual faculties, for internal use.

 Report fee: $600